Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/Ec2Quizbot.md

 ---

 ## Goals
-What I set out to achieve:
+What we set out to achieve:
 - Understand how Amazon Lex manages intents, utterances, slots, and responses.
 - Design clear conversation flows that are easy for users to follow.
 - Build a quiz experience that accepts A/B/C answers and responds appropriately.